cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

 other is not a symmetrical process.
 One socket needs to act as the server, while the other needs to act as a client.
 You tell `netcat` to act as a server with the `-l` flag:

 ```bash
 joy@clac.cs.columbia.edu:~$ nc -l 10000
 ```

-The `netcat` program on `clac.cs.columbia.edu` will create a socket and wait for connections on the port 10000.
+The `netcat` program on `clac.cs.columbia.edu` will create a socket and wait for connections on port 10000.
 To tell `netcat` to act as a client, you supply the IP address of the server and the port number of the socket listening on that
 server:

 ```bash
 jeremy@clorp.cs.nyu.edu:~$ nc clac.cs.columbia.edu 10000
 ```

 Notice the differences between these two commands.
-The first command only requires a port number, and doesn't need to know the IP address of the other computer.
-The second command requires knowledge of both the IP address -- what computer to connect to; and the port number -- which process to connect to on that computer.
+The first command only requires a port number, and doesn't require the IP address of the other computer.
+The second command requires knowledge of both the IP address (what computer to connect to) and the port number (which process to connect to on that computer).
 This asymmetry is the client-server model.

 After the client connects to the server, the server `netcat` process creates a new socket for bidirectional communicaiton.
 After the two processes connect